ConvLab/ConvLab-3/convlab/policy/vtrace_DPT/README_EmoLoop.md

               vectorizer=vectorizer,
               load_path="ddpt")
 ```
 Specify the appropriate load_path in VTRACE.
+An example value for load_path argument is `path_to_the_policy_checkpoint_folders/best_vtrace` where in the folder you find files like `best_vtrace.pol.mdl`. `.pol.mdl` or `.val.mdl` are ignored and only the common prefix is used.
+In our experiment, we used the checkpoint with the best average return (`best_vtrace`).
+We also include other checkpoints for, for example, best success.

 ## References